Domestic Violence Prevention: Methods And Resources

 What is primary prevention in domestic violence?

 The goal of primary prevention is to reduce or stop violence entirely.
-It works through concrete steps taken well in advance to increase injury prevention before it occurs.
+It works through concrete steps taken well in advance to increase injury prevention before injury occurs.
 If proper primary prevention steps are taken, such as raising violence awareness and performing injury prevention in domestic situations, intimate partner violence cases can be dramatically reduced.
 To prevent domestic violence before it occurs, several steps can be taken.

 - Increasing funding for violence prevention programs in schools